subrajit-puhan/DistributionsHEP.jl/README.md

 ## License

-`HEPExampleProject.jl` is licensed under the MIT License.
+`DistributionsHEP.jl` is licensed under the MIT License.
-See the [LICENSE](https://github.com/JuliaHEP/HEPExampleProject.jl/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/JuliaHEP/DistributionsHEP.jl/blob/main/LICENSE) file for more details.